KSHSAA Board of Directors votes to allow parents to activities

-Reversing its decision from two weeks ago and responding to a proposal sent forward the the Appeal Board, the Kansas State High School Activities Association on Tuesday passed a motion to allow up to two spectators at winter sports activities, effective Thursday.
+Reversing its decision from two weeks ago and responding to a proposal sent forward by the Appeal Board, the Kansas State High School Activities Association Board of Directors on Tuesday passed a motion to allow up to two spectators at winter sports activities, effective Thursday.

 In a 54-24 vote, the BOD passed the motion to allow up to two parents/guardians per participant(s) family as allowed by local board of education or health department restrictions effective Dec.
 10. The meeting lasted more than two hours and included a number of amendment proposals and plenty of discussion both for and against the motion and its proposed amendments.